Updated February 23, 2019

 - “Don’t you worry about a glass block wall tipping over?”
 (Joan – her best friend).

-- “I’ve never installed a glass block wall before.” (her favorite remodeling contractor Rico).
+- “I’ve never installed a glass block wall before.” (her remodeling contractor Rico).

 - “Isn’t water going to come out of that shower if it doesn’t have a door?”
 (Joan).

-- “I’m really not sure how to make a curved glass block wall work with the shower pans I normally create.”
+- “I’m really not sure how to make a curved glass block wall work with the shower pans I normally build.”
 (Rico)

-The facts – Since most walk in showers with glass blocks are only anchored to one supporting wall many people have shared Mary’s concerns before.
+The facts – Since most walk in showers with glass blocks are only anchored to one supporting wall many people share Mary’s concerns .
 The reality is with the Protect All glass block shower system vinyl spacers are siliconed between both the horizontal and vertical joints and special anchors (which are placed every 2 courses at 16” intervals) keep the wall secure.
-As a funny side note I told Mary that we’ve also supplied glass block walls in many bar and I’ve yet to get a call from a bar owner saying that Fred through Louie through the glass block wall – can you come and repair it for me (ha!
-Ha!).
+As a funny side note I told Mary that we’ve also supplied glass block walls in many bar and I’ve yet to get a call from a bar owner saying that Fred through Louie through the glass block wall.
+If no one has through another guy through a glass block wall at a bar, don’t you think it will work OK for you?

 The facts – When Mary told me Rico (her contractor) was worried about doing this job and I might need to “talk him off the ledge” I knew I had been here before!
-In fact 90% of the people who install a glass block shower system are doing it for the first time.
+In fact, 90% of the people who install a glass block shower system are doing it for the first time.
 I suggested Mary check out the glass block wall installation videos which show a “Lego-type” installation system using prefabricated glass block sections.
 Panels are stacked one on top of another (like Lego blocks) and anchored to the wall.
 This same method is not only DIY friendly – but it is the same approach used by contractors who install glass blocks on a daily basis.
+Our company – which has installed glass block walls for homeowners and in commercial buildings since 1977 uses this exact same process.

-Fear 4 – Isn’t the water going to come out?
+Fear 4 – Isn’t the water going to come out of a curved walk in glass block shower?

-The facts – Most people prefer a walk in shower to eliminate the hassle and nastiness of cleaning the bottom of a framed shower door and the worries of tripping over a raised entry curb.
-I explained the reason most glass block walk in showers use a curved (or angled) wall is not only for the classy appearance – but the shape helps to direct water back to the drain.
-A curved wall design makes it possible to create a doorless shower in a space as small as 60” wide.
+The facts – Most people prefer a walk in shower to eliminate the hassle and nastiness of cleaning the bottom of a framed shower door (can you relate to this disgusting task?).
+One key reason most glass block walk in showers are curved (or angled) wall is not only for sharp look, but the shape helps to direct water back to the drain.
+A curved wall design makes it possible to create a doorless shower in a space as small as 60” wide (which is the width of a standard tub).

 Solid surface shower pan for glass blocks